httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # Defining New Cache-Status Parameters {#register}

-New Cache-Status Parameters can be defined by registering them in the HTTP Cache-Status Parameters registry.
+New Cache-Status Parameters can be defined by registering them in the "HTTP Cache-Status" registry.

 Registration requests are reviewed and approved by a Designated Expert, as per {{RFC8126, Section 4.5}}.
 A specification document is appreciated, but not required.